 Health Equity Matters, Thailand

-The Sustainability of HIV Services for Key Populations in South-East Asia (SKPA)-2 program aims to improve the sustainability of evidence-informed, prioritized HIV services for key populations in Bhutan, Mongolia, the Philippines, and Sri Lanka.
+The Sustainability of HIV Services for Key Populations in South-East Asia (SKPA)-2 program is funded by the Global Fund to Fight AIDS, Tuberculosis and Malaria (the Global Fund) to improve the sustainability of evidence-informed, prioritized HIV services for key populations in Bhutan, Mongolia, Philippines, and Sri Lanka.
 There are four program objectives:

 - Accelerate financial sustainability

 - Improve strategic information availability and use

 - Promote programmatic sustainability

 - Remove human rights and gender-related barriers to services

 Community-led Monitoring (CLM) is an important initiative of the SKPA-2 program to help improve strategic information availability and use.
 Community Led-Monitoring (CLM) is an ongoing and important process in the HIV response in which service users or local communities gather, analyze and use information to support quality improvement of HIV services and advocacy efforts to increase uptake of and retention in HIV and related health services and, ultimately, to improve health outcomes.
 It involves activities that are carried out by community-based or community-led key population organizations and community members to assess the quality, availability, accessibility, and acceptability of the HIV services they receive.
 Where community systems and voice are strong, communities are well placed to advocate for and deliver services tailored to their needs.
 When communities are capacitated, they can monitor and evaluate the quality of HIV services and use this data to advocate for better services.
 The SKPA-2 program is currently implementing CLM activities in Bhutan, Mongolia and Sri Lanka along with building the regional and global evidence of CLM.